goreleaser/nfpm/www/docs/configuration.md

 arch: amd64

 # Platform.
+# This will expand any env var you set in the field, e.g. version: ${GOOS}
-# This is only used by the rpm packager.
+# This is only used by the rpm and deb packagers.
 # Examples: `linux` (default), `darwin`
 platform: linux